 Where the assets of a trust cease to be within the scope of IHT because the settlor ceases to be a long-term resident, this will give rise to a deemed exit charge (see further information below).

-From 6 April 2025, the future ongoing status of non-UK situs property held within a settlement with a deceased settlor will now, in effect, be permanently fixed based on the residence status of the settlor (and in some circumstances also the beneficiary) on the date of the settlor’s death.
+From 6 April 2025, the future ongoing status of non-UK situs property held within a settlement with a deceased settlor are now, in effect, permanently fixed based on the residence status of the settlor (and in some circumstances also the beneficiary) on the date of the settlor’s death.
 Broadly:

-• If the settlor dies before 6 April 2025, the non-UK situs property of the settlement will be outside the charge to IHT for the remaining life of the trust, if the settlor was non-UK domiciled at the time it became comprised within the settlement, as under current rules.
+- If the settlor dies before 6 April 2025, the non-UK situs property of the settlement will be outside the charge to IHT for the remaining life of the trust, if the settlor was non-UK domiciled at the time it became comprised within the settlement, as under the previous rules.
 This includes income which has derived from the non-UK situs property of the settlement but is accumulated to capital on or after 6 April 2025.

 There are various other rules to determine the IHT status of assets held within interest in possession trusts, making this area a particularly complicated one.
 Therefore, any trustees or life tenants of such trusts should take advice on this as a matter of urgency.

-All UK situs property, and all non-UK situs property whose value is indirectly derived from UK residential property, will continue to remain fully within the charge to IHT from 6 April 2025, regardless of whether the settlor or a beneficiary of the trust is a long-term resident, as is currently the case.
+All UK situs property, and all non-UK situs property whose value is indirectly derived from UK residential property, continue to remain fully within the charge to IHT from 6 April 2025, regardless of whether the settlor or a beneficiary of the trust is a long-term resident, as was previously the case.

 Relevant property regime

-From 6 April 2025, non-UK situs trust held property will be subject to relevant property charges under the ‘relevant property regime’, if the settlor is a long-term resident at the date of the relevant charge.
+From 6 April 2025, non-UK situs trust held property is subject to relevant property charges under the ‘relevant property regime’, if the settlor is a long-term resident at the date of the relevant charge.
 The two key tax charges under the relevant property regime are:

-There will be no ‘grandfathering’ of excluded property status for non-UK situs property held within trust and regarded as excluded property immediately prior to 30 October 2024.
+There is no ‘grandfathering’ of excluded property status for non-UK situs property held within trust and regarded as excluded property immediately prior to 30 October 2024.

-Conversely, this will be particularly advantageous for certain settlements (for example, those with a UK domiciled settlor who will not be regarded as a long-term resident from 6 April 2025), which will fall out of the ‘relevant property regime’.
+Conversely, this will be particularly advantageous for certain settlements (for example, those with a UK domiciled settlor who is not regarded as a long-term resident from 6 April 2025), which will fall out of the ‘relevant property regime’.

-Where non-UK situs settled property which is currently regarded as excluded property becomes relevant property, exit charges and 10-year anniversary charges will arise on any trust distributions or on subsequent 10-year anniversaries (but the calculation will take into account a discount for the number of completed quarters that have elapsed since the last 10-year anniversary and during which the property was excluded property).
+Where non-UK situs settled property which was previously regarded as excluded property becomes relevant property, exit charges and 10-year anniversary charges will arise on any trust distributions or on subsequent 10-year anniversaries (but the calculation will take into account a discount for the number of completed quarters that have elapsed since the last 10-year anniversary and during which the property was excluded property).

 Following the settlor’s death, ongoing charges under the ‘relevant property regime’ will only apply if the settlor was a long-term resident at the date of their death.